-For more information on stapled securities, see our fact sheet Stapled securities and capital gains tax.
+For more information on stapled securities, see our fact sheet Stapled securities and capital gains tax, available only on our website.

 EMPLOYEE SHARE SCHEMES

 Some companies encourage employees to participate in employee share schemes by offering them discounted shares or rights (including options) to acquire shares.
 Employee share scheme income tax rules (ESS tax rules) apply to this discount.